fitnr/censusname/readme.md

 }
 ````

 The US Census names files don't contain every name, only those that cover about 90% of the population.
-With that in mind, `random_names` can take a `max_frequencies` argument to give these maximums.
+With that in mind, `random_name` can take a `max_frequencies` argument to give these maximums.
 We specify these maximum with a dictionary whose keys are the file names.
 If you give custom files but no `max_frequencies`, 100 will be used.
 (The max frequencies are hard coded for the default files.)

 ````python